 I have appreciated art right from a very young age.
 Even tho I can hardly pick up a brush and make something beautiful, I never stopped.
-Instead I opted for another amazing form of art; photography.
+Instead, I opted for another amazing form of art; photography.
 It takes a lot of creative thoughts to have a beautiful picture that speaks a thousand words.

 My love for art gave birth to this new segment tagged Story Behind the Art.
-A lot of people get to see artist amazing works but very few knows about the stories behind it.
+A lot of people get to see artist amazing works but very few know about the stories behind it.
 The first artist that did me the honor is no other than Ugandan Aaron Kajumba.
 Here’s a chat with Aaron and his story.

 Hello Aaron, please tell us about yourself.

 Hey!
-I am a pastor, yes haha a pastor living in Uganda on mission with Fishers Of Men Uganda.
+I am a pastor, yes haha a pastor living in Uganda on a mission with Fishers Of Men Uganda.
 My passion for the art started when I was given an iPhone 3G in 2009, which had a great camera at the time.
 Soon after, Instagram was launched!
 Through the years, I was able to culture my own unique style and even added drone photography to my belt.
 I grew very fond of capturing the raw emotion of when, where, who and what I shot.
 I guess I shoot for the feels.

 A pastor?
 What drew you to photography?

 I think it was being able to immortalize moments.
 To make people feel how that moment felt years later.
 I thought that was awesome.

 What inspires your kind of photography?
 In what way do you intend to inspire Africans with your photography?